THE TRANSACTION

 Thaddeus had barely sat down.
 “Miss, the ladies room is on the other side of the barroom.”

-The dark amazon patted his cheek.
+The dark amazon patted Thaddeus’s cheek.
 “Relax, Pops.
 The line at the ladies is jammed like the Lincoln Tunnel at rush hour.
 I’ll take but a minute.”
 The deepness of the voice made Thaddeus blink.
 The lanky stranger walked past him with a stride of confidence and purpose, her heel steps echoing off the tile floor.

 Stopping in front of the center urinal she spread her stance, hiked up her dress revealing a pair of red speedos.
 After some digital manipulation, she stood straight and began to relieve herself.
 Thaddeus heard the strong stream striking the porcelain basin.
 It slowly dawned on him he wasn’t looking at a woman at all.
 This was a first for Thaddeus.
 He leaned back against his chair trying to get his bearings and assess the situation.
 He thought this person is obviously trans.